Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 • The test results must be published to the pipeline.

-• The test for every pipeline run must be triggered unless the pipeline is cancelled.
+• <mark>The test for every pipeline run must be triggered unless the pipeline is cancelled.</mark>

 Solution: You include the following elements in the YAML definition of the pipeline.